John G. Trump: New York years (1907–1931)

 Both John Trump and his older brother Fred joined their family's real estate firm.
 Their mother hoped that Fred would build homes and John design them.
 With support from his brother, John enrolled at Brooklyn Polytechnic Institute to study architecture.
 The brothers' work together ended due to differences in business philosophy: Fred preferred to sell units as they were planned; John thought they should only sell once constructed.
 By the end of his freshman year, John left the family real estate business and switched his concentration from architecture to engineering.

 Selected as Brooklyn Poly's valedictorian, Trump graduated from in 1929 with a bachelor's degree in electrical engineering.
 While teaching electrical engineering at his alma mater, he earned his master's degree in physics from Columbia University in 1931.

 MIT doctorate (1931–1933)

 In fall 1931, Trump arrived at the Massachusetts Institute of Technology (MIT) to pursue a PhD in electrical engineering.
-When he arrived, MIT's leadership was focused on improving research programs in basic sciences like nuclear physics.
-Vannevar Bush, dean of MIT's engineering school, recommended Trump work with one of MIT's newest faculty members, the 29-year-old physicist Robert J. Van de Graaff.
-Van de Graaff, recently recruited to MIT to improve his new electrostatic generator, became Trump's PhD advisor and lifelong collaborator.
+MIT's new president, the physicist Karl Compton, was recruiting scientists to strengthen basic research at the institute.
+Vannevar Bush, dean of MIT's engineering school, recommended Trump work with one of these recruits: Robert J. Van de Graaff, a 29-year-old physicist developing a new electrostatic generator.
+Van de Graaff became Trump's advisor and lifelong collaborator.